The BayesWave analysis pipeline in the era of gravitational wave observations: Model Extensions

 In both the signal and the glitch model, the prior on the amplitudes of the individual wavelets is actually given by a prior on the signal to noise ratio of an individual wavelet.
 For Morlet-Gabor wavelets the signal to noise ratio is estimated as

 where $A$, $Q$, $f_0$ are the time, quality factor, and central frequency of the wavelet respectively, and $S_n(f_0)$ is the one-sided noise power spectral density at $f_0$.

 Because for both astrophysical signals and instrumental glitches we expect to get many more low $\SNR$ events than loud events, we formulate priors that peak at a given $\SNR_*$, and drop off at large and small $\SNR$.
 Having the prior go to zero at low $\SNR$ helps with convergence: low amplitude wavelets have little effect on the likelihood and are disfavored by the natural parsimony of Bayesian inference.
 They eventually get discarded from the model, but it can take many iterations to shake them off.
 By shaping the prior to additionally disfavor low amplitude wavelets the convergence is accelerated.
+These convergence considerations apply equally to the signal and glitch models, and consequently, the same $\SNR_*$ value is used for both models.
+Values between $\SNR_* = 3$ and $\SNR_* = 10$ have been found to yield similar results.
+The default value is set at $\SNR_* = 5$.
+For the glitch model the prior is